ethiffeault/eti/README.md

 ```

 # Struct
-use ETI_STRUCT to define struct, struct are base type, no virtual table and no inheritance:
+use ETI_STRUCT_EXT to define struct, struct are base type, no virtual table and no inheritance:
 ```
     struct Point
     {
-        ETI_STRUCT(
+        ETI_STRUCT_EXT(
             Point,
             ETI_PROPERTIES(
                 ETI_PROPERTY(X),